 There are many advantages to using AI to create better customer experiences.
-The technology is already very common and will only get more common as time progresses.
+The technology is already widespread and will only get more common as time progresses.

 There are a ton of options, ranging from simple to complex.
-This is the one of the most popular applications for chatbots, where nothing is required but simple answers to questions.
-They won’t fit in situations where the questions are very complex.
+This is one of the most popular applications for chatbots, where nothing is required but simple answers to questions.
+They won’t fit in situations where the problems are very complex.